 Research before you make big purchases

 In Canada, there are many things to buy, and it can be tempting just to go out and purchase whatever you want.
 However, it’s vital to do your research before making any big purchases.
 This includes everything from buying a car to signing up for a cellphone plan.
-You can ensure you’re getting the best possible deal by comparing prices and features.
+By comparing prices and features, you can ensure you’re getting the best possible deal.

 Make your “Yes” and “No” valuable.

 While being involved in a social community is a great way to settle in a new place.
-It can be tempting to say “yes” to every invite you get from new friends.
+It can be tempting to say “yes” to every invite from new friends.
 For example, if you’re invited to an expensive dinner or event you can’t afford, it’s OK to say no. The same goes for shopping trips or other activities that are not in your budget.
-Just be honest with yourself and your newfound friends to maintain a balance between healthy relationships and finances.
+Just be honest with yourself and your newfound friends to balance healthy relationships and finances.

 Every newcomer may face various challenges and advantages.
 As for my family, we were at an advantage when it came to housing because we only had to shell out $500/month to live with my sister and her family, and we didn’t have to buy basic home items because they were gracious enough to share with us.
 We showed our gratitude by sharing and helping out whenever we could in other areas.
 By God’s grace, we have committed to a strict financial plan, and we could afford our mortgage after a year and a month to settle in our own home.